Skip to main content

 PUR Water Pitcher Replacement Filter (4-Pack)

 PUR's 4-pack pitcher filters offer a compelling middle ground between Brita Standard and Brita Elite.
-At $5.81 per filter with NSF 42/53 certification, PUR matches Brita Standard on capacity (40 gallons) while adding NSF 53 lead reduction that Brita Standard lacks.
+At a similar per-filter price to Brita Standard but with NSF 42/53 certification, PUR matches Brita Standard on capacity (40 gallons) while adding NSF 53 lead reduction that Brita Standard lacks.
 The LockFit design is a genuine engineering improvement that ensures the filter seats properly, reducing the risk of unfiltered water bypassing the cartridge.

 The limitation is ecosystem lock-in: PUR filters only work with PUR pitchers.
 If you already own a Brita pitcher, switching to PUR means buying a new pitcher too.
 PUR pitchers are less widely available in stores than Brita, and the brand has a smaller selection of pitcher styles and sizes.